gbertoldo/DEPP/doc/JOSSPaper/paper.md

 ![DEPP's basic algorithm.](algorithm1.png){width="55.00000%"}

 The folder structure of DEPP is shown in Figure 2.
 The directory *src* contains the DEPP source code.
-After compiled, the executable *depp.x* is moved to *bin* directory. *test* folder contains Bash scripts[@Ramey:2016] to perform code verification and installation check up.
+After compilation, the executable *depp.x* is moved to *bin* directory. *test* folder contains Bash scripts [@Ramey:2016] to perform code verification and installation check-up.
 Examples are provided within *examples* directory.

 ![Folder structure of DEPP.](folder_structure.png){width="50.00000%"}